-- 1. Explain what psychology is and isn't. - 2.
-Describe the history and evolution of the field of psychology. - 3.
-Describe the different types of psychologists and explain the sorts of work that each type of psychologist is engaged in. - 4.
-Understand the nature of scientific inquiry. - 5.
-Define modern psychology and identify the major perspectives within it. - 6.
-Recognize, recall, connect, and evaluate psychological concepts and theories from specific subfields (e.g., biological and cognitive psychology). - 7.
-Understand and explain basic research methods currently employed by psychologists. - 8.
-Explain the concept of an 'experiment'; its strengths and its weaknesses. - 9.
-Use effective evidence-based study strategies based on current psychological research.
+1. Explain what psychology is and isn't.

+2. Describe the history and evolution of the field of psychology.

+Describe the different types of psychologists and explain the sorts of work that each type of psychologist is engaged in.
+Understand the nature of scientific inquiry.
+5. Define modern psychology and identify the major perspectives within it.

+6. Recognize, recall, connect, and evaluate psychological concepts and theories from specific subfields (e.g., developmental and social psychology).

+7. Trace the history of the IQ test in particular, and of psychological testing in general.

+8. Describe some of the classic and contemporary lines of thought in the following subfields of psychology: Developmental Psychology, Social Psychology, Personality Psychology, and Clinical Psychology.

+9. Describe several areas of research related to motivated behaviours (e.g., hunger and eating, sexual behaviour).

+10. Understand the concept of stigma, as it relates to psychological disorders.

+11. Understand the history of the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association, and be able to provide an informed critique of the DSM-5.

+12. Understand and explain basic research methods currently employed by psychologists.

+13. Explain the concept of an 'experiment'; its strengths and its weaknesses.

+14. Use effective evidence-based study strategies based on current psychological research.

-- 10. Use and interpret basic descriptive statistics. - 11.
-Understand the purposes of inferential statistics, and be able to interpret some basic inferential statistics. - 12.
-Identify and avoid plagiarism when writing a psychology assignment.
+15. Use and interpret basic descriptive statistics.

+16. Understand the purposes of inferential statistics, and be able to interpret some basic inferential statistics.

+17. Identify and avoid plagiarism when writing a psychology assignment.